-- (d) where after their release, the goods are found not to have fulfilled the conditions for that release; or - (e) where goods are abandoned to the State in accordance with Article 78. - 2.
-Non-Union goods which have been abandoned to the State, seized or confiscated shall be deemed to be placed under the customs warehousing procedure.
+- (ii) the documents which must be provided before the goods can be placed under, or released for, the customs procedure requested have not been provided; - (iii) payments or a guarantee which should have been made or provided in respect of import or export duty, as the case may be, have not been made or provided within the prescribed period; - (iv) the goods do not fulfil the conditions for release laid down in Articles 60 and 61; - (c) where the goods have not been removed within a reasonable period after their release; - (d) where after their release, the goods are found not to have fulfilled the conditions for that release; or - (e) where goods are abandoned to the State in accordance with Article 78. - 2.
+Non-Union goods which have been abandoned to the State, seized or non-union goods which have been seized, confiscated or forfeited to the State in accordance with national law shall be deemed to be placed under the customs warehousing procedure.
 They shall be entered in the records of the customs warehousing operator, or, where they are held by the customs authorities, by the latter.

-Where customs authorities have already received data on the goods to be destroyed, abandoned to the State, seized or confiscated, the records shall include a reference to that data.
+Where customs authorities have already received data or a customs declaration on the goods to be destroyed, abandoned to the State, seized or forfeited to the State in accordance with national law, the records shall include a reference to that data or that customs declaration.
+The customs declaration shall be invalidated.

-- 3. The costs of the measures referred to in paragraph 1 shall be borne: - (a) in the case referred to in point (a) of paragraph 1, by the carrier, the importer or the holder of the transit procedure or who withheld the goods from customs supervision; - (b) in the cases referred to in points (b), (c) and (d) of paragraph 1, by the importer, exporter or the holder of the transit procedure; - (c) in the case referred to in point (e) of paragraph 1, by the person who abandons the goods to the State. - 4.
-The Commission is empowered to adopt delegated acts, in accordance with Article 261, to supplement this Regulation by determining the conditions and the procedure for confiscating goods. - 5.
-The Commission shall specify, by means of implementing acts, the procedure for selling the goods by the customs authorities referred to in paragraph 1.
+- 3. The costs of the measures referred to in paragraph 1 shall be borne: - (a) in the case referred to in point (a) of paragraph 1, by the carrier, the importer-or, the holder of the transit procedure, the holder of the goods or the person who withheld the goods from customs supervision; - (b) in the cases referred to in points (b), (c) and (d) of paragraph 1, by the importer, the exporter, or the holder of the transit procedure or the holder of the goods; - (c) in the case referred to in point (e) of paragraph 1, by the person who abandons the goods to the State.

+- 4. The Commission is empowered to adopt delegated acts, in accordance with Article 261, to supplement this Regulation by determining the conditions and the procedure for confiscating goods. - The Commission shall specify, by means of implementing acts, the procedure for selling and donating the goods by the customs authorities as referred to in paragraph 1.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 262(4).